-The MBA Newsletter is a weekly communication sent to your UW email at the beginning of the week.
+The Evening MBA Newsletter is a weekly communication sent to your UW email, typically on Wednesday.
 The newsletter is the primary means of communication from the MBA Program Office and contains timely information on:

 - Events for that week

 - Academic information such as pending deadlines, registration and class information

 - Foster School and UW announcements

+- Evening MBAA Announcements

-The staff of the MBA expects you to read this weekly newsletter and monitor the deadlines and announcements that apply to you and your interests.
+The MBA Program Office expects you to read this weekly newsletter and monitor the deadlines and announcements that apply to you and your interests.